Energy conservation: Existing buildings

-Energy monitoring through energy audits can achieve energy efficiency in existing buildings.
-An energy audit is an inspection and analysis of energy use and flows for energy conservation in a structure, process, or system intending to reduce energy input without negatively affecting output.
+Monitoring through energy audits can help in achieving energy efficiency in existing buildings.
+An energy audit is an inspection and analysis of energy use in a system intending to reduce energy input without negatively affecting output.
 Energy audits can determine specific opportunities for energy conservation and efficiency measures as well as determine cost-effective strategies.
 Training professionals typically accomplish this and can be part of some national programs discussed above.
-The recent development of smartphone apps enables homeowners to complete relatively sophisticated energy audits themselves.
-For instance, smart thermostats can connect to standard HVAC systems to maintain energy-efficient indoor temperatures.
+Smartphone apps enables homeowners to complete relatively sophisticated energy audits themselves.
+For instance, smart thermostats can connect to standard HVAC systems to maintain energy-saving indoor temperatures.
 In addition, data loggers can also be installed to monitor the interior temperature and humidity levels to provide a more precise understanding of the conditions.
 If the data gathered is compared with the users' perceptions of comfort, more fine-tuning of the interiors can be implemented (e.g., increasing the temperature where A.C. is used to prevent over-cooling).
 Building technologies and smart meters can allow commercial and residential energy users to visualize the impact their energy use can have in their workplaces or homes.
 Advanced real-time energy metering can help people save energy through their actions.

 Another approach towards energy conservation is the implementation of ECMs in commercial buildings, which often employ Energy Service Companies (ESCOs) experienced in energy performance contracting.
 This industry has been around since the 1970s and is more prevalent than ever today.
 The US-based organization EVO (Efficiency Valuation Organization) has created a set of guidelines for ESCOs to adhere to in evaluating the savings achieved by ECMs.
 These guidelines are called the International Performance Measurement and Verification Protocol (IPMVP).